Advising & Support

 Public Information and the Security of Your Student Records (FERPA)

 The Family Educational Rights and Privacy Act (FERPA) of 1974 restricts the release of student information to the public without the consent of the student, except for directory information.
 Directory information includes name, number of credits currently taking or completed, dates of enrollment, major, degrees earned and honors earned.
-The Solomon Amendment requires institutions receiving federal funds to provide additional directory information that includes address and phone numbers of enrolled students to the US Military.
+The Solomon Amendment requires institutions receiving federal funds to provide additional directory information that includes addresses and phone numbers of enrolled students to the US Military.
 If a student does not wish the College to release the directory information, a Confidential Hold form must be completed and returned to the Records & Enrollment Services Office.
-A student who has requested restricted release of information cannot perform any personal business with ACC over the phone.
-These students must conduct all of their business in person.
+Read the annual FERPA notification.

 Sex Offender Registry

 Information concerning persons who are required by Colorado law to register as sex offenders may be obtained from the Littleton Police Department, Records Division, 2255 West Berry Avenue, Littleton, CO 80165, 303.795.3880, or the Arapahoe County Sheriff's Department, Records Division, 13101 E. Bronco Pkwy.
 Blvd., Centennial, CO 80112, 303.795.4780, or on the Colorado Convicted Sex Offender website.

 Smoking, including vapor cigarettes, is prohibited in all College buildings as directed by the Governor’s Executive Order D0036 90.
 Smoking is also prohibited on all ACC properties.